dsoloha/cityworld/README.md

 ## Contributing

-cityworld is currently in pre-alpha, and not currently accepting contributions.
+cityworld is currently in pre-alpha, and therefore not accepting contributions at this time.
+This is likely to change once the game is in a stable state and ready for content.

 ## Issues